 - Private Channels: Any workspace member can create a private channel, but individuals must be added to a private channel by a current member.
 Any messages or files posted in a private channel are only viewable by the channel members.
 Refer to Create a channel for more information.

-- Direct Messages: Any workspace member can start and send direct messages to other members or guests.
+- Direct Messages: Any workspace member can start and send direct messages to other members.
 Direct messages are conversations in Slack outside of channels and can be one-to-one or include up to nine other members.

 - Direct messages are not workspace specific, which means Slack members will see all of their direct messages in every U-M Slack workspace of which they are a member.